LionelDraghi/smk/docs/index.md

 (Une introduction en français est disponible  [ici](https://linuxfr.org/users/3tus/journaux/smk-un-make-sans-makefile))

+## Overview & main features

+`smk` is a make tools aiming at maximum simplicity.
+You don't need to learn a specific syntax to use it, and you don't even have to write a proper Makefile.
+Run the commands under `smk` once, just run `smk` to replay only the commands that need to.
+`smk` :
+- stores the commands in simple text files.
+You don't need to manipulate it, but you also can edit those file.
+You can use simple existing script files or Makefiles;
+- don't need you to describe preconditions, sources, target, rules, etc. Quite the opposite, just run the command, and then ask `smk` what are the inputs and ouputs;
+- tracks for you unused files;
+- provides a whatsnew function, similar to git `status`;
+- provides an automatic clean function;
+- can build whatever output files (all output files are targets you can give on the command line).

 ## Quick start

 Let's start with a basic example : converting an audio file, changing tags, and renaming it according to the tag.